 Source of Fibre

-We often hear a lot about the importance of fibre in our diet.
+We often hear a lot about the importance of fiber in our diet.

 That is because it feeds the healthy gut bacteria and can help lower blood sugars and keep your bowels functioning regularly.

-Strawberries contain 2 grams of fibre per 100-grams or 3 grams per cup.
+Strawberries contain 2 grams of fiber per 100-grams or 3 grams per cup.